sebastianluczak/php-starter-template/README.md

 You need to have [Minikube](https://minikube.sigs.k8s.io/docs/start/) installed on your local machine as this project utilizes kubernetes IaC definitions.

-After installing Minikube clone this repository and run:
+Clone this repository and run:

 ```shell
 $ make start && make build && make deploy && make install && make checks